Planning Your Trip to Croatia

 Spending a week in Croatia is a great choice for most travelers.
 In seven to 10 days, you can easily explore Dubrovnik, Split, and the Dalmatian Islands, with enough time left over to add another region or national park to the itinerary.
 With two weeks, you can get off the beaten path, visiting medieval hill towns near Zagreb or exploring Slavonia, rich in Austro-Hungarian history and famous for its lively folk festivals.
-Of course, it's possible to enjoy Croatia on a shorter trip, too.
-With five days, go island-hopping along the coast — and if you have just a weekend to spend in the country, simply enjoy the charms of the capital city.
+Of course, it's also possible to enjoy Croatia on a shorter trip.
+With five days, go island-hopping along the coast—and if you have just a weekend to spend in the country, simply enjoy the charms of the capital city.

 When's the best time of year to visit Croatia?
 Read all about it here.

 If you have only a weekend to spend in Croatia, you’ll probably want to stick to a single city.
 For its scenic setting, architectural beauty, and historic charm, you can't do much better than Dubrovnik, capital of the Dalmatia region.
 With a couple of days in this coastal gem, you'll stroll through the gleaming old town, ride the cable car up Srđ Hill for panoramic views, walk along the old city walls, try classic Croatian dishes like crni rižot (black risotto made with squid ink), and have drinks at hole-in-the-wall bars.
 (Read more about the city's best restaurants here and check out this roundup of Dubrovnik's best bars.)
 Have a relaxing afternoon at the beach or, if you're feeling adventurous, go on a kayaking tour to nearby Lokrum Island.

 To get ready for a weekend of unique Dubrovnik experiences, read more about the city here.